brianleary/wikipedia-search-engine/README.md

   * Obtainable from [Wikipedia Database Download](https://en.wikipedia.org/wiki/Wikipedia:Database_download)
   * enwiki-YYYYMMDD-pages-articles-multistream.xml.bz2
 * Approximately 200 GB of local storage
-* One or more computers running a Linux distribution (Ubuntu was used for testing)
+* A computer running a Linux distribution (Ubuntu was used for testing)
 * Local software installations of:
   * Java JDK 8
   * Apache Spark